13 REASONS WHY

 I’m able to make light of this now, but giving up driving was a blow to Janet’s sense of self.
 During the weeks after that decision, she lost 25 pounds.
 A few of those returned.
 Slowly, she leveled off emotionally.
 Now she’s a gracious passenger who doesn’t look back.
 (Well, rarely.
 She does still miss the wheel.)

 I’m grateful for my wife’s dementia because it has progressed slowly.
 This is a bright silver lining.
 Dementia is taking its time with her, and Janet has been able to keep working.
 At first, we could not conceive of that.
-She stayed strong on routine daily situations but became wobbly with people or matters that she encounters infrequently, including long-time acquaintances and workplace processes that arise only quarterly or annually.
+She stayed strong on routine daily situations but became wobbly with people or matters that she encounters infrequently, including long-time acquaintances and workplace processes that arose only quarterly or annually.
 Don’t ask about the circulation desk at the library.
-Occasionally that duty falls to Janet, and she has to start virtually from scratch, with little understanding of the procedures.
+Occasionally that duty fell to Janet, and she had to start virtually from scratch, with little understanding of the procedures.
 With obstacles such as these, how could Janet continue?